Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/developer-notes/handout.md

 - can reuse the Sutton SignWriting production fonts without mismatch
 - can solve layout by adding a font alone

-It encodes much of the symbol block.
+It encodes much of the character set.

+That is not the same as preserving stable writer-selected symbols.

-It does not currently provide a complete compatible symbol-and-sign-text solution.
+It also does not currently provide a complete compatible written-sign solution.

 In the facial system, the model is not simply "writer selects a symbol."